consp/lcd8-re/README.md

-# Gui based on lvgl9 for eBikes running the [EBiCS firmware](https://github.com/EBiCS/EBiCS_Firmware/)
+# Gui based on lvgl9 for eBikes runing a VSEC motor controller

 Features:
 * customisable (obviously ...)
 * Faster update rates than any factory device
 * Uses LVGL
 * Has MCU with sufficient power and memory to do everything I want it to without too much problems.
+* Touchscreen to control music on phone

 ## who is this for?